Author: Ameeba

 Conceptual Example Code

-Below is a conceptual example of how the vulnerability might be exploited.
-This is a hypothetical HTTP POST request to the vulnerable endpoint with a malicious payload.
+Here is a conceptual example demonstrating how this vulnerability might be exploited.
+This example shows a malicious HTTP request targeted at the vulnerable endpoint:

 Content-Type: application/json